peteash10/peteashton.com/pages/events.md

 category: menu
 ---

-Here's a list of upcoming things I'm either running or am involved with.
+Here's a list of upcoming things I'm either running, am involved with or want you to know I'm attending.

 ## February 2017